 The period of time during which a student attends or attended an institution.
 Examples of dates of attendance include an academic year, a spring semester, or a first quarter.
 The term does not include specific daily records or a student's attendance pattern at the institution.

 Information contained in an education record of a student that generally would not be considered harmful or an invasion of privacy if disclosed.
-It includes, but is not limited to, the student name, student address, student email, date of birth, major field of study, dates of attendance, participation in activities and sports, weight and height of members of athletic teams, degrees, and awards received.
+It includes, but is not limited to, student’s name, major field of study, enrollment status, dates of attendance, participation in recognized sports, degree or certificate earned, term degree or certificate awarded, and honors.

 NOTE: Items that can never be identified as directory information are a student's social security number, citizenship, gender, religious preference, grades, and GPA.